jabreusparehire/cypress/README.md

 https://www.cypress.io/blog/2019/05/02/run-cypress-with-a-single-docker-command/

 In docker it will run in `headless` mode, but will take screenshots of the tests and record videos (still need to dig a bit more into that)

-## Using cypress
-The interactive window is very intuitive

 ## Writing tests
 Cypress uses Mocha (test lib) and Chai (assertion lib) syntax for writing tests.
 You can find out more :